AliceO2Group/Monitoring/doc/system-implementation.md

 A Flume instance runs an agent, which is "process that hosts the components through which events flow from an external source to the next destination (hop)".
 An agent consists of following components (see Figure 3):
 - Source - Receives metrics and formats them into an Flume event
 - Channel - Disk or memory buffer
-- Channel selector - selects a channel for a event (it can depend on event properties such as metric name).
+- Channel selector - selects an outgoing channel or channels based on event properties such as a metric name or a dedicated property for this purpose; this property could be set either in a source interceptor or by the monitoring library.
 - Sink - Translates Flume events into desirable format and sends them to a backend
 - Interceptor - Basic manipulation on Flume events
 - Handler - Stream changes to captured data by a source

-Apache Flume provides wide range of built-in components such as Spark sink and source.
-Some compoTo interface with all Modular Stack tools some components needs to be custom made:
+Apache Flume provides wide range of built-in components eg. HTTP source, Avro sink and source (to communicate with Spark).
+In order to interface with all Modular Stack tools some components needs to developed:
-- InfluxDB Sink
+- [InfluxDB sink](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-influxdb-sink) - pushes events to InfluxDB via UDP
-- Grafana Sink
+- Grafana real-time sink (implementation details not yet defined)
-- Riemann Sink
+- Riemann sink (implementation details not yet defined)
-- Application and Process information Source
-- Collectd Source

-The Figure 2 shows the final the Flume agents receive data from Application and Process Sensors and CollectD and transmit events to InfluxDB, Grafana, Riemann and Apache Spark.
-One of requirements is the capability to manage a large amount of monitoring data as quickly as possible.
-The memory channels have been selected to fulfill this requirement, since throughput is preferred to reliability.
-The Flume components need a custom implementation are:

-- Enrichment Interceptor

-The Fig 4 shows with more details the inner architecture of Flume components.
+- [UDP/JSON source](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source) - collects metrics from monitoring library - reads JSON encoded metrics from UDP endpoint
+- [Collectd JSON handler](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler) - reads the data provided by collectd [write_http](https://collectd.org/wiki/index.php/Plugin:Write_HTTP) plugin.

+The Figure 2 shows how the components are connected with each other.

 ![](images/flume_inner_arc.png)
 <p align="center">Figure 4.
-Flume inner architecture</p>
+Flume internal architecture</p>

-The channel selectors allow the routing of metric towards specific sinks using an attribute value contained in the Flume event: a switch-case structure route the event towards one or multiple channels.
-Generally, not all the metrics belonging to a group (application, process or collectd information) will be sent all towards a specific channel but a subgroup of them.
-To manage this need, interceptors could be inserted after the source in order to add specific attribute values to specific event in order to allow a successful routing.
-There is no interceptor after the Spark Source, since the information enrichment could be done directly in the Spark tasks.
-Following will be discuss of every of component shown in the Figure 4.

-#### 2.2.1 InfluxDB Sink
+#### 3.2.1 InfluxDB Sink

 The InfluxDB Sink allows to send data using HTTP or TCP packets.
 Tests shown the TCP protocol provides better performances respect low latency and throughput.
 So a InfluxDB UDP Sink has been developed.
 Since Apache Flume uses a Java Virtual Machine, the code can be written both in Java or Scala.
 For Flume custom components the Java programming language has been selected.
 The InfluxDB UDP Sink developed takes from the channel the Flume event, convert it to the [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v1.5/write_protocols/line_protocol_reference/) and finally send the UDP packet to the hostname and port defined in the Flume agent configuration file.
 The InfluxDB Line Protocol is a string containing: